dfinity/dre-airflow/rollout-dashboard/README.md

 * Favicon.ico!
 * Handle errors contacting the backend.
 Make backend improve errors by returning JSON structured errors so the frontend can show reasonable things.
+* Actually build production container, which requires making the static files built by NPM available to the Rust server so the Rust server can serve them to the browser client.

 ## Things this project uses: